-Quizzes, in-class PRs, and lecture notes, will sometimes be used to keep track of attendance.
-Picking up graded quizzes will also be used to keep track of attendance; if you pick up your quiz then I know you were present. (you are only allowed to pick up your own quiz)
+Quizzes and PC work may sometimes be used to keep track of attendance.
+Picking up graded quizzes may also be used to keep track of attendance; if you pick up your quiz then I know you were present. (you are only allowed to pick up your own quiz)